Rena-Roy-0718/CAD-Website---1/README.md

 open CAD Website - 1.html
 ```

-Or drag and drop `cad-triangle-tool.html` into Chrome, Firefox, Edge, or Safari.
+Or drag and drop `CAD Website - 1.html` into Chrome, Firefox, Edge, or Safari.

 ## Usage